Otogenetics COVID-19 PCR Testing

 * The test is for in vitro diagnostic use in Otogenetics’ CAP-accredited clinical laboratory CLIA-certified for high complexity testing.

 To determine whether you have been infected with SARS-CoV-2 or Confirm whether you had exposure to SARS-CoV-2.
-A Single Disposable Test for Detection of Both IgG and IgM in 15 Minutes or Less.
+A Single Disposable Test for Detection of COVID-19 antibodies in 15 Minutes or Less.
 No equipment needed.
 Currently, Otogenetics is enrolling providers to participate in clinical research to track and understand seroconversion in COVID-19 using this tool, which is essential for treatment and vaccine options.
-Otogenetics also encourages providers to enroll in this clinical research to assess viral exposure of high risk professionals, including healthcare providers.

 * The test is for in vitro diagnostic use in clinical laboratories or point-of-care facilities only, following guidance from the FDA Policy for Diagnostic Tests for Coronavirus Disease-2019 during Public Health Emergency issued on March 16, 2020 and updated on May 4, 2020.